SiliconLabs/wiseconnect/docs/software-reference/manuals/siwx91x-software-reference-manual.md

 - **Cache Coherency:** This is especially crucial when a buffer placed in PSRAM is accessed by both the NWP and M4 cores for bidirectional transactions.
 While the M4 core accesses PSRAM through cache, the Master (NWP core and DMA) interacts with PSRAM directly.
 Therefore, if PSRAM is used as a shared buffer, it's essential to move such buffers to SRAM.
 - Only the Text and Data segments are recommended for installation in Wireless Applications from PSRAM.
-- **BSS, Heap & Stack region:** In PSRAM enabled demos, moving of text and data segments to PSRAM is supported.
+- **BSS, Heap and Stack Region:** In PSRAM-enabled demos, moving of text and data segments to PSRAM is supported.
 However, the BSS, Heap, and Stack regions should remain in SRAM.
-For SDK applications, the BSS, Heap and Stack regions are not configured to PSRAM.
+For SDK applications, the BSS, Heap, and Stack regions are not configured to PSRAM.
 - **Code Classifier Usage:** The Code Classifier can be used to optimize memory allocation by selectively moving specific elements between SRAM and PSRAM.
 This is particularly useful in scenarios where performance improvements or memory usage optimizations are required.
 By classifying code, initialized data, or uninitialized data, developers can ensure efficient memory utilization and enhance application performance.
 For usage details, refer to the Code Classifier Demo Application.
   > **Note:** Code classifier support does not extend to **static** variables.